 Read what our past festival composers, ensembles-in-residence, and composition faculty are saying about their experiences at Connecticut Summerfest!
-Watch our 2019 interview series, and check out our Composition Program Guidelines if you're interested in applying to our 2021 festival.
+Be sure to check out our Composition Program Guidelines if you're interested in applying to our festival.

 — Stephany Svorinić, 2020 Festival Composer